 Though it isn't exactly a new idea – Hippocrates wrote about the correlation between breath odors and disease back in 400 B.C. and traditional Chinese medicine has long seen halitosis as an indication of an unbalanced qi – using breath tests to diagnose and monitor bodily disorders and disease is a research field that has been gaining momentum in recent years.
 And for good reason too.
+It would be the ultimate diagnostic test – potentially inexpensive and painless (not to mention a godsend for anyone with a fear of needles), and it would be able to deliver results fairly quickly too.
 Neanderthals may have given us their genital warts.
 Gee, thanks.
 Theconversation.
 Striking evidence has emerged that an ancient virus previously known only from fossil evidence has persistently infected some humans at very low levels for hundreds of thousands or even millions of years.

 This ancient retrovirus is a kind of living fossil, and the discovery of an intact copy of it within the human genome poses questions as to how it has survived, and suggests others from the distant evolutionary past may lie dormant in the DNA of many species.
 Theconversation.
 Imagine that pesky tabby cat has been pooing in your backyard again.

 Unbeknown to you, it has transferred some of the parasite spores it was carrying onto your herb garden.
 Unintentionally, while preparing a tasty salad, you forget to wash your hands and infect yourself with the Toxoplasma gondii spores.
 For months you display no symptoms, then after six months you are driving your car more aggressively, taking chances in road junctions and generally filled with more road rage as you angrily gesticulate with fellow drivers.
+Could all this be linked to that tasty salad?
 The Guide to the Chilies of Mexico.
 Chile varieties represent an infinite universe—a book unto themselves.